 PCOS is not a life sentence.
 The scientific evidence, together with our experience of working with patients, suggests that making positive changes in the areas of diet, nutrition, stress, sleep and exercise etc, can potentially have a profound effect on reducing the symptoms and metabolic and hormonal disturbances associated with PCOS.

-We’ll support the important lifestyle changes you make with high-quality acupuncture care.
+We’ll support the important lifestyle changes you make with high-quality acupuncture care and/or Chinese herbs.

 In their review paper of 2010 presented in the scientific journal Gynaecological Endocrinology, researchers Lim and Wong stated that acupuncture might have the following benefits in improving gynaecological disorders and symptoms, including PCOS:

 - By helping to increase blood flow to the ovaries